laravel-zero/website/usage.md

 ## Config

 The `config\app.php` file contains your application configuration.
-In this file you can create new configuration settings, such as `foo => true`.
+In this file, you can create new configuration settings, such as `foo => true`.
 You can then access the configuration using `config('app.foo')`.

 All files in the `config` folder are automatically registered as configuration files.
 You can also create specific configuration files, e.g: `app\bar.php` and access it with `config('bar')`.